May 21, 2013

 _____ 3.
 Duration of the Game

-Two equal halves of 45-minutes (or less); time kept by Referee.
+Two equal halves of 45-minutes (or less) for the full, adult, outside game; time kept by Referee.
 (No “time outs.”)

 _____ 4.
 Number of Players per Team

-Eleven (or fewer of equal numbers), one specifically designated to the Referee as the goalkeeper.
+Eleven (or fewer of equal numbers down to seven), one specifically designated to the Referee as the goalkeeper.

 _____ 5.
 Players’ Equipment

 Shoes, socks, shinguards, shorts, shirt.
 Nothing that could be dangerous to the player or any other player.
+No jewelry.
 Team in matching shirts; goalkeeper in contrasting shirt.
+Inspection of equipment will be performed by the Referee before the game.
+Player passes, if used, will also be reviewed.

 _____ 6.
 The Referee (and Assistant Referees)

 The Referee and Assistant Referees have full authority from the moment of arrival until departure.
-Referee conducts the game from within the field of play.
+The referee conducts the game from within the field of play.
 (Club personnel may be used to indicate out-of-bounds on the sidelines in the absence of Assistant Referees.)

 Along with the players, everyone must exhibit good behavior.
-Coaches and substitutes must stay on their sidelines unless permitted to go onto the field by the Referee.
+Coaches and substitutes must stay outside their sidelines unless permitted to go onto the field by the Referee.
+Team officials are subject to warning, cautions and ejections.

 _____ 8.
 Coin Toss